kavyar1822/AI-Based-Document-Search-Engine/README.md

 The experimental analysis of the proposed AI-Based Smart Document Search Engine produced several important observations regarding semantic retrieval, contextual understanding, and overall system performance.

-### Observation 1: Improved Contextual Understanding

-The proposed system successfully understood the semantic meaning of user queries rather than relying only on exact keyword matching.
-Even when users entered natural language questions or indirect queries, the system retrieved relevant information effectively.

-### Observation 2: Better Retrieval Accuracy

-Compared to traditional keyword-based systems, the proposed semantic search approach significantly improved retrieval accuracy.
-Relevant document chunks were retrieved even when the exact keywords were absent from the documents.

-### Observation 3: Reduction of Irrelevant Results

-The use of vector embeddings and semantic similarity search reduced the number of irrelevant search results.
-This improved the precision and quality of retrieved information.

-### Observation 4: Efficient Handling of Unstructured Documents

-The system efficiently processed large unstructured documents such as PDFs and research papers through text extraction, preprocessing, and chunking techniques.

-### Observation 5: Faster Information Access

-FAISS vector indexing enabled faster retrieval of semantically similar document chunks, reducing overall search time and improving user experience.

-### Observation 6: Effective AI-Based Answer Generation

-Large Language Models (LLMs) generated context-aware and human-readable responses using retrieved document content, improving interaction quality and usability.

-### Observation 7: Scalability Challenges

-As document size and dataset volume increased, computational requirements and memory usage also increased.
-This indicates the importance of optimized indexing and scalable infrastructure for large-scale deployment.

 ---

 # 11. Discussion